 What is CBD?

-Academic research centers in the United States and elsewhere are currently studying the effects of CBD on these and other health problems.
+Academic research centers in the United States and elsewhere are currently studying the effects of CBD on a multitude of health problems.

 How does CBD work?